pferrel/solr-recommender/README.md

 ```
 ## Task Pipeline

-The RecommenderDriverJob runs various subjobs, some of which can be run separately.
+The RecommenderUpdateJob runs various subjobs, some of which can be run separately.
 This job will performs the following tasks:
   1. Ingest text logfiles splitting into DistributedRowMatix(es) one per action
   2. Write out BiMaps that translate External string item and user IDs to and from Internal Mahout long IDs.
   3. Calculate [B'B] with LLR using the Mahout Item-based Recommender job to get the item-item 'similarity matrix' and write these to Solr for indexing.